 Other areas of counselling I deal with

-My session fee for individual therapy is £80-90 per session.
-Each session lasts 60 minutes and sessions usually take place once a week.
+My session fees for individual therapy are £85 per session.
+Each session lasts 50 minutes and sessions usually take place once a week.

-I work with the insurers Aviva, AXA PPP, Cigna, Healix, WPA
+I work with the insurers Aviva, AXA PPP, Cigna, Healix, WPA, Vita and most other Insurance providers.